|

 authorities had no choice but to let go of the Thai currency.
 The following

+day on July 2, 1997, the central bank floated the baht.
 When you refer to Thai economists, you cannot avoid talking about these

 two people, who have played such a key role in shaping economic policy

+in Thailand.
 While Virabongsa has become a guru of the Thaksin government, Ammar has

 turned into its sharpest critic and incurred the wrath of the prime minister.